Tiendil/tiendil-org-content/content/posts/2024-029-ai-notes-2024-generative-knowledge-base/en.md

 - The completion may be incorrect, so we check it, duplicate requests, rank the answers, and do all sorts of things that allow us to bypass the problems of probabilistic answers.
 - All this is wrapped in classic software components that convert data to/from GKB, check them, apply them to something, and so on.

 At the moment, I have not heard of any conceptually different approach to using neural networks.
-Even object detection (with neural networks) can be viewed as generating a statistical completion of the source image.
+Even objects detection using neural networks can be viewed as generating a statistical completion of the source image.

 So: